Alex Ferguson: 2002–2006: Rebuilding and transition

 In June 2002, Ferguson appointed Carlos Queiroz as his new assistant.
 The recommendation came from Andy Roxburgh, at a time when United began scouting for southern-hemisphere footballers and wanted a multilingual coach.
 Ferguson was so impressed with Queiroz after their first meeting, he offered him the job "right away".
 In July 2002, United paid £29.3 million for Leeds United defender Rio Ferdinand.
 The club broke the British transfer record once more, though this did not concern Ferguson: "We have the right to try and improve ourselves and there's nothing wrong with that."

 United signed Cristiano Ronaldo in August 2003.

 The 2002–03 season began rather poorly for United; the club made their worst start to a league campaign in 13 years.
 In a column for The Daily Telegraph, Hansen said Ferguson "will recognise this difficult start to the season for what it is: the greatest challenge of his career".
 Ferguson's response was typically bullish:

 I don't get paid to panic.
 We have had plenty of stuttering starts.
 My greatest challenge is not what's happening at the moment.
 My greatest challenge was knocking Liverpool right off their fucking perch.
 And you can print that.

 Several players were sent away for surgery in this period, a "minor gamble" Ferguson took in the hope they would return energised.
 Defeats, such as the one to Manchester City at Maine Road in November 2002, forced United to change their playing style.
 The team "moved the ball forward more and quicker rather than concentrating on possession ratios", and the coaching staff tried accommodating Diego Forlán with Ruud van Nistelrooy, before settling with Paul Scholes.
-United's league form improved as the season went on despite defeat by Liverpool in the 2003 Football League Cup Final and they overhauled Arsenal to win the Premier League for an eighth time in May 2003.
-The team were eliminated in the Champions League quarter-final to Real Madrid over two legs; Ferguson described the second match, a 4–3 win at Old Trafford as "epic".
+United's league form improved as the season went on despite defeat by Liverpool in the 2003 Football League Cup final and they overhauled Arsenal to win the Premier League for an eighth time in May 2003.
+The team were eliminated in the Champions League quarter-final to Real Madrid over two legs; the second match, United won 4–3 at Old Trafford with Real's Brazilian striker Ronaldo scoring a hat-trick.

 After a season at United, Queiroz left to manage Real Madrid in June 2003.
 Ferguson anticipated his deputy would return – "Three months later, he was wanting to quit Madrid" – and for that reason did not appoint a replacement.
 In the summer, David Beckham also moved to Real Madrid, while Juan Sebastián Verón joined Chelsea.
 United in the meantime rebuilt their team: Tim Howard replaced Barthez in goal and Kléberson, Eric Djemba-Djemba and Cristiano Ronaldo came in to bolster the squad.
 Ronaldinho might have also joined "had he not said yes, then no, to our offer".